-Interest rates may fluctuate upon changes in financial market conditions and material changes can affect our results of operations and financial condition, since these changes can impact the total interest income received on our cash and cash equivalents and marketable securities, as well as the total interest expense paid on our financial debt.
+Interest rates may fluctuate upon changes in financial market conditions and material changes can affect our results of operations and financial condition, since these changes can impact the total interest income received on our cash and cash equivalents, short-term deposits and marketable securities, as well as the total interest expense paid on our financial debt.

-Our interest income (expense), net, as reported in our Consolidated Statements of Income, is the balance between interest income received from our cash and cash equivalents and marketable securities investments and interest expense paid on our financial liabilities (including the sale without recourse of receivables), non-cash interest expense on the Senior Convertible Bonds and bank fees (including fees on committed credit lines).
-Our interest income is dependent upon fluctuations in interest rates, mainly in U.S. dollars and Euros, since we invest primarily on a short-term basis; any increase or decrease in the market interest rates would mean a proportional increase or decrease in our interest income.
-Our interest expenses are also dependent upon fluctuations in interest rates, since our financial liabilities include European Investment Bank Floating Rate Loans at Libor and Euribor plus variable spreads.
+Our interest income (expense), net, as reported in our Consolidated Statements of Income, is the balance between interest income received from our cash and cash equivalents, short-term deposits and marketable securities and interest expense paid on our financial liabilities (including the sale without recourse of receivables, if any), non-cash interest expense on the senior unsecured convertible bonds and bank fees (including fees on committed credit lines).
+Our interest income is dependent upon fluctuations in interest rates, mainly in U.S. dollars and Euros, since we invest primarily on a short-term basis; any increase or decrease in the market interest rates would mean a proportional increase or decrease in our interest expenses are also dependent upon fluctuations in interest rates since our financial liabilities include European Investment Bank Floating Rate Loans at Libor and Euribor plus variable spreads.

-At December 31, 2019, our total financial resources, including cash and cash equivalents and marketable securities, generated an average interest income rate of 1.83%.
-At the same date, the average interest rate on our outstanding debt was 2.21% including the non-cash effective interest of the senior unsecured convertible bonds issued in 2017, while the average cash interest rate was only 0.24%.
+At December 31, 2020, our total liquidity, including cash and cash equivalents, short-term deposits and marketable securities, generated an average interest income rate of 0.41%.
+At the same date, the average interest rate on our outstanding debt was 1.71% including the non-cash effective interest of the 2017 Senior Unsecured Convertible Bonds and the 2020 Senior Unsecured Convertible Bonds, while the average coupon interest rate was only 0.11%.